ecerohan/CMC/README.md

 # Constant-Q-multi-level-coefficients (CMC)
-This This is a code to extract constant-Q multi-level coefficients (CMC) feature for spoofing attack detection.
+This is a code to extract constant-Q multi-level coefficients (CMC) feature for spoofing attack detection.

 Jichen Yang and Rohan Kumar Das,